spacedog-io/spacedog-server/src/jekyll/_user-guide/defining-schema.md

 }
 ```

 Use a `stash` field to store a JSON that does not need any validation nor indexing.
-Fields and values inside a stash`stash` field do not need to be defined in the schema.
+Fields and values inside a `stash` field do not need to be defined in the schema.

 You might need this when: